theGateway1/VitalSense-AI-Frontend/README.md

-# HealthHub: Health Data Management and AI-Assisted Analysis Platform
+# VitalSense-AI: Health Data Management and AI-Assisted Analysis Platform

 This project is a health data management and AI-assisted analysis platform.
 It combines personal health record management with advanced AI capabilities for data analysis and medical information retrieval.